sassoftware/vscode-sas-extension/website/docs/Features/accessServer.md

 :::info note

-SAS Server requires a profile with a connection to a SAS Viya server.
+SAS Server requires a profile with one of the following connection types: SAS Viya, SAS 9.4 (remote - IOM), SAS 9.4 (local)

 :::